spynetS/RapidElements/README.md

 # RapidElements
 RapidElements is a very small library that enables you to easily create compontens with plain html (NO NODE NEEDED).
+This library is for you who are tiered to use big js frameworks to create a website but want the convinence of components.

 ## Installation
 To "install" just add the script link